 Even though a tornado can be a hundred yards or greater in width, these smaller vortexes may only be a couple dozen feet in diameter and follow one another, often referred to as “training”.
 The winds in the vortexes can easily spin in excess of 200 mph and are actually responsible for a majority of a tornado’s destruction.

 A large tornado’s destruction can vary significantly in just a quarter mile or so.
-As an example, one neighborhood might experience destruction consistent with an F3 tornado, but by the time the tornado crosses into the next neighborhood, the intensity might have dropped off considerably down to an F1.
-By the time it reaches the next neighborhood, it could very well have re-intensified into an F3 or greater.
+As an example, one neighborhood might experience destruction consistent with an F3 tornado.
+By the time the tornado crosses into the next neighborhood, the intensity might have dropped to an F1.
+A short time later, it could re-intensify back into an F3 or greater.